weth767/simulated_anneling/README.md

 # simulated_anneling
-A simple way to implements known method SA
+A simple way to implements known method SA using R